caltechlibrary/andor/docs/load-workflow.md

     # This defines our "published" workflow, it's terminal
     # So both object permissions and assign_to are restrictive.
     [published]
-    # The workflow id is "published"
-    workflow_id = "published"
     # The display name is "Published"
     workflow_name = "Published"
     # Object level permissions in the "published" queue